MGARC9914/AD/README.md

 <br />

 <p>
-<li> Lastly I'm purposely going to type in the wrong password to disable one of the accounts in active directory. </li>
+<li> Lastly, I'm purposely going to type in the wrong password to disable one of the accounts in the active directory. </li>
 </p>
 <p>
 <img src= "https://i.imgur.com/t0YjKPK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-<li> After go back to the Windows Server vm and look for the username that got their account disable and enable it back by right clicking the username or you can also reset their password as well. </li>
+<li> After go back to the Windows Server VM and look for the username that got their account disable.
+Then re-enable it back by right clicking the username and click "enable" or you can also reset their password as well. </li>
 </p>
 <p>
 <img src= "https://i.imgur.com/mwA40T4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>